Murodjon000/transaction_group_app/README.md

 ### Run tests

-- Run `bundle exec rspec` to run all the tests, or
+- Run `bundle exec rspec` to run all the tests

 ## Author